puriratul/Ratul-Puri-Chairman-and-Leader-Hindustan-Power/README.md

 In a time of climate urgency and rapid technological advancement, Ratul Puri is not just building power plants — he’s building **the future of energy**.

-## 📣 Call to Action

-Are you passionate about clean energy and sustainability?

-- Follow Ratul Puri’s initiatives
-- Support renewable energy in your community
-- Share this blog to spread awareness of India's energy champions

 ## 🔗 Useful Links

 - [Ratul Puri Youtube](https://www.youtube.com/@puri_ratul)